 The sink and taps appear to be in a serviceable condition.
+General wear and tear is noted.

 Maintain all sealants and grouting to prevent moisture penetration and damage.

 BATHROOMS

 Important Notes: Shower areas (where present) are visually checked for leakage, but leaks often do not show except when the shower is in actual long term use.
 It is very important to maintain adequate sealing in the bath areas.
 Very minor imperfections can allow water to get into the wall or floor areas and cause damage.
 Adequate and proper ongoing maintenance will be required in the future.